MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/user-and-shared-mailboxes/cannot-access-hidden-mailbox-in-outlook-after-migration.md

 search.appverid: MET150
 ms.date: 3/31/2022
 ---
-# Can't access a hidden mailbox in Outlook after a migration to Office 365 hybrid environment
+# Can't access a hidden mailbox in Outlook after a migration to Microsoft 365 hybrid environment

 _Original KB number:_ &nbsp; 4034273

 ## Symptoms

-After a migration to Microsoft Office 365, users cannot open a folder or add a hidden mailbox in Outlook.
+After a migration to Microsoft 365, users cannot open a folder or add a hidden mailbox in Outlook.
 Also, users may receive the following error messages, depending on what they are trying to add or access.

 - Additional mailbox